 Dedication is the only way you get something out of your passion and get closer to your ambitions.
 A co-founder should acknowledge that it takes dedication to grow a successful business.

 It takes a lot of time, money, and effort to start a company.
 It is a huge investment and you don’t want to have someone you cannot trust as a partner.

 When you are away from the company at any point, having a co-founder you can entrust the business to while you are away will give you peace of mind.

 Having a co-founder who can carry out your tasks and responsibilities with integrity is crucial to a startup’s success.

 8) Has complimentary skillset

 When you have a varied skill set in your company, it benefits the startup because you don’t have to hire for every other task.

 A co-founder should have the skills that you don’t have.
-Think of the aspects of running a business which you find challenging and get a co-founder who compensates for your shortcomings.
+Think of the aspects of running a business that you find challenging and get a co-founder who compensates for your shortcomings.

-An understanding co-founder will be ready to listen to customers and take time to understand their concerns.
+An understanding co-founder will be ready to listen to customers and take the time to understand their concerns.
 They will also be patient when you have to change the focus of a certain goal.
 Conversations between you and the co-founder will go a lot smoother if you can both understand each other’s points of view.

 10) Open to correction

 Sometimes as a founder you might make the wrong decision, so you need a co-founder who thinks independently.
 When you both discuss decisions to take, the co-founder will open your eyes to a whole new way of approaching the problem at hand.